mozmeao/infra/k8s/clusters/README.md

 # Creating kubernetes cluster
-Kubernetes clusters are configured using kops, each cluster created right now will have 3 masters and 3 nodes in each availability zones
+Kubernetes clusters are configured using kops, each cluster created right now will have 1 master and 3 nodes in a singular AZ

 ## Requirements
 You will need the following tools to get kubernetes installed